 Finger swelling has many potential causes, ranging from accidents and overuse to infections and underlying health conditions.
+Medications and home remedies may help to reduce finger swelling.

 In more pronounced cases, swollen fingers are also known as dactylitis.
 People may sometimes also refer to them as “sausage fingers.”
 The treatment for finger swelling will depend on the cause.